chaoss/grimoirelab-sortinghat/README.md

 You can use a different json file using the environment variable `SORTINGHAT_MULTI_TENANT_LIST_PATH`
 - Assign users to tenants with the following command:
-  `sortinghat-admin set-user-tenant username host tenant`
+  `sortinghat-admin set-user-tenant username header tenant`
+- The selected tenant should be included in the request using the `sortinghat-tenant` header.

 There are some limitations:
 - `default` database is only used to store users information and relations between